 Bemidji

-Headwaters Science Center – $3 or less per person*
+Headwaters Science Center

 This hidden gem in Northern Minnesota provides hands-on science and technology exhibits and programming for Minnesota residents of all ages.
 Check out their Pint-Sized Science program, Science Club and browse their exhibits!

-*As a Museums for All partner, this location charges $3 or less per person.
+As a Museums for All partner, this location charges $5 or less per person.
 I’m still awaiting a reply with exact admission details.

 Bloomington

-The Works Museum offers a Gateway Program that provides discounts to low income families.
-To be eligible, you need to receive MN EBT or benefits from another qualifying program.
-Once you prove that you qualify, you can choose to pay $4.50 per person for daily admission or purchase a $25 family membership that will give your family free admission for an entire year!
+Once you prove that you qualify, you can choose to pay either $6.50 per person for daily admission or purchase a $25 family membership that will give your family free admission for an entire year!

 Duluth

-Duluth Children’s Museum – $3 admission
+Duluth Children’s Museum

 Learn through play at the Duluth Children’s Museum!
 That’s why they feature so many fun interactive STEM exhibits!
 Caregivers are encouraged to play with their children.
 The museum website says, “Museum time is family time.”

-Great Lakes Aquarium – Multiple Discounts
+Great Lakes Aquarium

 The Great Lakes Aquarium offers discounted admission rates for low income households!
 Present your current MN EBT card or Medical Assistance card, along with a valid ID.
-All children and adults in your party will be admitted under teh same discounted rate.
+All children and adults in your party will be admitted under the same discounted rate.

 The rate is $6 for adults and $4 for children.
 Children 2 and under are always free.
 You can also get 50% off their membership rates!